UMD-CS-STICs/389Lspring18/final-project/README.md

 See [this slide deck](http://slides.com/colinking/example-proposal) for an example of what a proposal may look like.

-Submit a PDF version of your proposal slides (or website link, if hosted online) as a follow-up discussion post to a TBD Piazza post.
+Submit a link to your proposal slides (Dropbox, slides.com, etc.) as a follow-up discussion post to [this Piazza post](https://piazza.com/class/jcsfmcmvvp46ju?cid=92).

 To create an architecture diagram, I would recommend either [Draw.io](https://www.draw.io/?splash=0&libs=aws2) or [Cloudcraft](https://cloudcraft.co/app).